 There are many variations of Whist.

-Here are a few examples of variations:
+Here are a few different variations.

 - Odd number: If you have an odd number of players (or an even number and prefer it), everyone plays for themselves.